Gyroflow Core

-Gyroflow core is a library that handles all stabilization algorithms and processing of video pixels.
-It is designed with a few assumptions in mind:
+Gyroflow Core is a library that handles all stabilization algorithms and processing of video pixels.&#x20;

 Gyroflow core doesn't make any assumptions about video data source, motion data source, user interface, video decoding, encoding or playback.